GOP state senator who voted for anti-trans bill admits she didn’t pay attention

 “If you can’t go out and face them, you are not worthy,” she said.
 “Your legacy is filth.”

-Protesters surrounded the state capitol chambers in Lincoln on 19 May chanting “keep your bans off our bodies” and “save our lives” as lawmakers made their final round of votes on the bill, which passed 33-15, according to Reuters.
+Protesters surrounded the state capitol chambers in Lincoln again on 19 May, chanting “keep your bans off our bodies” and “save our lives” as lawmakers made their final round of votes on the bill, which passed 33-15.
 The bill reached the exact number of votes needed to pass.

 Republican Governor Jim Pillen signed it into law on Monday.

-Before signing the bill, Mr Pillen said, “We are working to inspire Nebraskans to get in the game so that abortion is simply unthinkable in the state of Nebraska,” according to WOWT.
+“We are working to inspire Nebraskans to get in the game so that abortion is simply unthinkable in the state of Nebraska,” Mr Pillen said, according to WOWT.

-He added that it was “an extremely historic day for Nebraska.
-It’s a day where it’s really simple: We’re standing up to protect our kids so our state has a bigger and brighter future.
-LB574 is the most significant win for [the] social conservative agenda that over a generation has seen in Nebraska.
+He called the legislation “the most significant win for [the] social conservative agenda that over a generation has seen in Nebraska.
 I think that’s something we need to clap and shout about”.

 At a show in Nebraska hours after the vote on Friday night, the artist Lizzo lambasted the legislation from the stage.
 “It really breaks my heart that there are young people growing up in a world that doesn’t protect them,” she said.

 “Don’t let anyone tell you who you are. ...
 These laws are not real.
-You are what’s real, and you deserve to be protected.”
+You are what’s real, and you deserve to be protected,” she said.

-Ari Kohen, a political science professor at the University of Nebraska–Lincoln, tweeted: “Hat tip to Senator Armendariz, who says she doesn’t know anything about the issue, doesn’t pay attention to current events, and wishes the bill she voted for hadn’t been introduced.
-It passed by 1 vote.”
+“Hat tip to Senator Armendariz, who says she doesn’t know anything about the issue, doesn’t pay attention to current events, and wishes the bill she voted for hadn’t been introduced.
+It passed by 1 vote,” wrote Ari Kohen, a political science professor at the University of Nebraska–Lincoln.

 “These are the people who devoted an entire legislative session to taking away people’s rights in the face of massive opposition from experts and ordinary citizens.
 They openly admit that none of their constituents mentioned this issue to them and they don’t know much about it,” he added.
 “We have a handful of legislators who care enough to listen and learn.
 And then we have the majority, who seem not to know or care what they’re doing as long as it feels right to them and they have the votes to do it.
 Awful.”

-Journalist and author Charles Jaco tweeted that a similar assessment could be made regarding the Missouri legislature.

-“You have a handful of lawmakers who are serious, substantial people.
-The rest are various shades of know-nothing religious fanatics, grifters, and bigoted buffoons,” he tweeted.

-The Independent has reached out to Ms Armendariz for comment.
+The Independent has requested comment from Ms Armendariz.

 Join our commenting forum